-In this competitive marketing industry, an effective brand strategy gives you a major edge.
+In this competitive marketing industry, an effective brand strategy gives you a major edge and takes your business toward success.
 But what exactly does the term “branding” mean?

 Branding can be defined as the process which involves creating a unique name and image for the product in your customer’s mind through advertising campaigns.